 When we look at the big picture, our healthcare systems and our individual caregivers are far safer now compared to before.
 For example, per the CDC report that is available here, infections from indwelling central venous catheters are decreased by 50%, and infections after ten major surgical procedures reduced by 17% between 2008 and 2014.
 The last reported occupational HIV infection in a clinical caregiver occurred over fifteen years ago.
 There is far more awareness, education and training now on preventing harm to patients as well as to caregivers in our healthcare systems.

 Against this backdrop, the occurrence of hospital-onset/ occupationally-acquired Ebola in a U.S. hospital was particularly painful to many healthcare epidemiology and infection control professionals including me.
-This occurred almost four years ago, but there hasn’t been enough objective, fair and balanced discussion on the topic, beyond professional safe spaces.
+This occurred almost four years ago, but there hasn’t been enough objective, fair and balanced discussion on the topic, beyond safe professional spaces.

-Assigning guilt, blame or shame or any individual after a safety event occurs is unnecessary, unproductive and unprofessional.
+Assigning guilt, blame or shame to any individual after a safety event occurs is unnecessary, unproductive and unprofessional.
 There is universal agreement on that.
 Because individuals function within a healthcare ‘system’ that they are part of, what role does the system play in causing these harm events?
 A system in comprised of people, processes, and technology.
 That being said, one could easily argue that processes and technology are made by people.
 So, essentially, the system consists of everyone else other than the individual at the sharp end of the safety event.
 Then there are different levels of the ‘system,’ which often seems impersonal and impervious.
 Patient care units function as part of the hospital.
 Hospitals and clinics function as part of the health system.
 In turn, the different health systems function within the larger community, state, nation and the world.
 There are several organizational, socioeconomic, political and cultural dependencies between the different levels.
 The extent of interdependence is too obvious (and uncomfortable to some) in the case of infectious diseases.
 How could outbreaks of Ebola in African villages lead to occupationally-acquired Ebola in a healthcare worker providing clinical care in the United States?

 To prevent patients and caregivers from being harmed in the course of routine clinical care, we take the approach of building stronger systems that make harm less likely to occur.
 Health systems that allow less harm to happen are characterized by high reliability, resilience and agility.
 Describing each of these attributes is beyond the scope of this discussion, but realistically, how many U.S. healthcare systems can confidently say they have all these attributes with respect to every possible error?